Moonshine-IDE/MoonshineWebsite/pages/policies/legal-policies.md

 ### Notification of Changes

-Prominic reserves the right to change its agreements and policies at any time.
-In the event of any change, Prominic will provide not less than 30 days notice to its Customers via e-mail or as posted on this webpage.
+STARTcloud reserves the right to change its agreements and policies at any time.
+In the event of any change, STARTcloud will provide not less than 30 days notice to its Customers via e-mail or as posted on this webpage.